 Did a dog bite or attack you?
 Did that attack result in an injury requiring medical treatment?
 The Tulsa dog bite injury lawyers from Abel Law Firm know how to pursue financial compensation in a case like yours.

 The owner of a pet must ensure other people’s safety and prevent the possibility of injury.
-That means bringing it to the vet for shots, using a leash in public, and maintaining control at all times.
+That means bringing it to the vet for shots, using a leash in public, and always maintaining control.
 But, unfortunately, that doesn’t always happen.

 At Abel Law Firm, we believe in seeking justice for our clients.
-You shouldn’t have to suffer the consequences of someone else’s poor decisions.
+You shouldn’t suffer the consequences of someone else’s poor decisions.
 Call us today at (405) 239-7046 to discuss your case.